ahmadmashhood01/IST.707-PROJECT/proposal.md

 Recent work has begun applying machine learning.
 Ensemble models (XGBoost, LightGBM) and deep learning architectures (CNN-LSTM, STGCN-LSTM) integrate GDP, population, team size, and historical performance to predict medal totals.
 Applied studies using World Bank indicators report R² values of 75 to 79% for recent Games, with total GDP outperforming GDP per capita alone in tree-based models[^4].

-Three gaps motivate our project.
-First, most studies rely on simple linear models that miss nonlinear effects and interactions.
-Second, few combine a wide set of economic indicators (health, education, poverty, inflation) in one framework.
-Third, results are rarely presented in a form useful to policymakers who need interpretable, country-level predictions.
-We address these by merging year-by-year medal data with 62 World Bank indicators and applying interpretable machine learning models that report both accuracy and feature importance.
+Most studies rely on simple linear models that miss nonlinear effects and interactions.
+Very few combine a wide set of economic indicators (health, education, poverty, inflation) in one framework.
+And results are rarely presented in a form useful to policymakers who need interpretable, country-level predictions.
+We address these by merging year-by-year medal data with 62 World Bank indicators and applying machine learning models to report feature importance.

 ### Stakeholders and Their Needs